 Independent of the company, dependent of significant shareholders due to a position on the Board of Directors of Investor AB.
 Born 1955, Master of Arts, Honorary Doctorate in Business Administration and Honorary Doctorate in Science.
 Member of the Board of Wärtsilä Corporation since 2015.

-Several management posts within the SKF Group, the latest as President and Chief Executive Officer of AB SKF, 2003-2014.
+Several management posts within the SKF Group, the latest as President and CEO of AB SKF, 2003-2014.

-Investor AB and Volvo Cars, Member of the Boards; British Swedish Chamber of Commerce and Husqvarna AB, Chairman of the Boards.
+British Swedish Chamber of Commerce and Husqvarna AB, Chairman of the Boards; Investor AB and Volvo Cars, Member of the Boards.